QCash (QC) Price Tops $0.0000 on Exchanges

 Buying and Selling QCash

-QCash can be traded on the following cryptocurrency exchanges: .
-It is not currently possible to buy QCash directly using US dollars.
-Investors seeking to acquire QCash must first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy QCash using one of the exchanges listed above.
+QCash can be purchased on these cryptocurrency exchanges: .
+It is not possible to purchase QCash directly using U.S. dollars.
+Investors seeking to trade QCash must first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase QCash using one of the aforementioned exchanges.

 Receive News & Updates for QCash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for QCash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.